 The Gnome shell is like the System UI on an Android device.
 It includes everything else such as the top bar, activity overview, desktop notifications, etc. So then obviously, Gnome shell themes will theme these elements of the Gnome desktop.

-There are a few themes that include themes for all three elements thus giving your Gnome desktop a more uniform look.
+There are themes for all three elements thus giving your Gnome desktop a more uniform look.
 There are also many standalone Icon themes, GTK themes, and Gnome shell themes that you can combine to create your unique look.

 Installing themes in Ubuntu 17.10